ossu/computer-science/coursepages/ostep/README.md

 * [Machine-Level Programming V: Advanced Topics](https://scs.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=3f0bf9ca-d640-4798-b91a-73aed656a10a)
 * [Linking](https://scs.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=0aef84fc-a53b-49c6-bb43-14cb2b175249)

-Further more, it is recommened to do the following labs.
+Furthermore, it is recommened to do the following labs.
 These labs are meant to teach you how to work with assembly:
 * **Bomb Lab**: [Writeup](http://csapp.cs.cmu.edu/3e/bomblab.pdf), [self-study handout](https://csapp.cs.cmu.edu/3e/bomb.tar).
   > A "binary bomb" is a program provided to students as an object code file.
 When run, it prompts the user to type in 6 different strings.
 If any of these is incorrect, the  bomb "explodes," printing an error message and logging the event on a grading server.
 Students must "defuse" their own unique bomb by disassembling and reverse engineering the program to determine what the 6 strings should be.
 The lab teaches students to understand assembly language, and also forces them to learn how to use a debugger.
 It's also great fun.
 A legendary lab among the CMU undergrads.
 * **Attack Lab**: [Writeup](http://csapp.cs.cmu.edu/3e/attacklab.pdf), [self-study handout](https://csapp.cs.cmu.edu/3e/target1.tar).